Historical & Heritage | City

 Historical & Heritage

 The Terminus is the 2nd World Heritage Site of the Indian Railways after the Mountain Railways (of Shimla, Darjeeling & Ooty) which was inscribed in 1988, and the first functional administrative building to be put on the World Heritage list.
 Headquarters of the Central Railways, this station links Mumbai to the rest of India.
+It is one of the must include places in Mumbai tour packages.

 Nature & Scenic